Youssoupha Mbodji

-El Hadji Youssoupha Mbodji (born 9 January 2004) is a Senegalese-French professional footballer who plays as a left-back for the Czech First League club Slavia Prague.
+El Hadji Youssoupha Mbodji (born 9 January 2004) is a Senegalese professional footballer who plays as a left-back for Zulte Waregem on loan from Czech First League club Slavia Prague.

+Life

+Mbodji was born in Kunkujang, Gambia, but was raised in Senegal and has only Senegalese citizenship.

 Club career

 Mbodji is a product of the youth academies of the Senegalese clubs PSG Academy Senegal, ASC Doolé, and ASC Aspa, before moving to the French club Thonon Evian to finish his development.
 In January 2025, he transferred to the Czech National Football League club Vysočina Jihlava where he signed his first professional contract.
 On 20 August 2025, he transferred to the Czech First League club Slavia Prague on a five-year contract.
 He made his professional debut with Slavia Prague in a 3–1 Czech First League win over MFK Karviná on 13 September 2023.
 He scored a brace on his UEFA Champions League debut, a 2–2 tie with Bodø/Glimt on 17 September 2025.

+On 17 August 2026, Mbodji joined Zulte Waregem on a one-year loan deal without an option to make the transfer permanent.